fuankarion/Vision17/Lab7-BSDS500-Benchmark/readme.md

 The folder will contain the following directories

-- bench_fast: Fast code for running benchmarks and comparing algorithms.
+- bench_fast: Faster version of the original BSDS benchmark code.
 - BSD500:
 - Data: Images and their manual segmentations (ground truth).
   - ucm2: Precalculated results of the *Ultrametric Contour Map* segmentation algorithm.
   - Documentation: Paper describing the UCM algorithm
 - Grouping: Implementation of the UCM algorithm

 ## Ground truth data